 Summer Treatment Program

-The Children's Summer Treatment Program (STP) has a proven track record of effective treatment for more than 2,500 children and families.
-Based on its excellence in providing treatment for children with ADHD, the STP has been featured on national television news and in national magazines.
-The STP has also been used in clinical trials conducted under the auspices of the National Institute of Mental Health, has been named a Model Program in Child and Family Mental Health by the American Psychological Association and SAMHSA, and has been named a program of the year by CHADD, the national parent advocacy group for children with ADHD.
+The STP has been used in clinical trials conducted under the auspices of the National Institute of Mental Health and has been named a Model Program in Child and Family Mental Health by the American Psychological Association and SAMHSA.
+Additionally, the STP has been named program of the year by CHADD, the national parent advocacy group for children with ADHD.

-The STP has also been listed in SAMHSA's National Registry of Evidence-based Programs and Practices.
+The STP is also listed in SAMHSA's National Registry of Evidence-based Programs and Practices.

-- Development of the child's abilities to follow instructions, to complete tasks that he/she commonly fails to finish, and to comply with adults' requests
+• Ability to follow instructions, complete tasks that he/she commonly fails to finish, and to comply with adult's requests

-- Instruction for parents in how to develop, reinforce, and maintain these positive changes
+• Skills for parents to learn how to develop, reinforce, and maintain their children’s positive changes

 Treatments includes individually adapted reward and response-cost programs; training in group problem solving, social, and contracting skills; instruction in overcoming learning deficits; strategies for improving concentration, task completion, and self concept; time out, and a daily feedback system.
 Treatment plans and strategies are continuously monitored and modified as necessary.

-A final report, which includes detailed information regarding the effects of these interventions and recommendations for future treatment, is sent to parents and referring professionals at the end of the program.
+A final report is sent to parents and referring professionals at the end of the program, which includes detailed information regarding the effects of these interventions and recommendations for future treatment.

 Parent Training Groups